María de las Maravillas de Jesús: Sainthood

 The beatification process opened on 19 June 1980 after the Congregation for the Causes of Saints issued the official "nihil obstat" to the cause and titled her as a Servant of God while the cognitional process in Madrid spanned from 1981 until 1983 before the C.C.S. validated this process in Rome on 5 October 1984.
 The postulation - a decade later in 1994 - then sent the Positio dossier to Rome for assessment.
 The theologians assessed and approved the cause on 24 May 1996 as did the C.C.S. on 1 October 1996 while this allowed for Pope John Paul II to confirm that she led a life of heroic virtue in a move that saw him name her as Venerable on 17 December 1996.

 The process for a miracle needed for her beatification opened in Spain and lasted in the diocese of its origin from 15 February 1984 until its closure on 13 April 1984; the C.C.S. later validated this process on 5 October 1984.
 The medical board issued their assent to this miracle on 24 April 1997 while theologians also approved it later on 30 September 1997; the C.C.S. did likewise on 16 December 1997.
 John Paul II approved the healing to be a legitimate miracle on 18 December 1997 and beatified Mother Maravillas on 10 May 1998 in Saint Peter's Square.

 The process for the second miracle - the one for full sainthood - opened and closed in Argentina and received validation on 21 January 2000 before receiving the approval of the medical board on 10 May 2001; theologians also approved it on 27 November 2001 as did the C.C.S. on 5 February 2002.
-John Paul II approved this miracle on 23 April 2002 and canonized Maravillas on his apostolic visit to Spain in Columbus Plaza in Madrid on 4 May 2003.
+John Paul II approved this miracle on 23 April 2002 and canonized Maravillas on his apostolic visit to Spain in Plaza de Colón in Madrid on 4 May 2003.

+In the Palmarian Catholic Church, based in El Palmar de Troya, Andalusia, Spain, Mother Maravillas de Jesús is celebrated as a canonised saint, having been canonised by the Palmarian Holy See on 17 September 1978 in the Fourteenth Papal Document of Pope Gregory XVII.
+Declaring “We had the great fortune to visit her on two occasions.
+Therefore We have drawn a true portrait of the Saint.
+On those two occasions, she brought to light with wisdom, the path We were one day to follow.
+In the second visit, she said with serenity, gravity, and sweetness; "You, one day, will guide the sacred destinies of the Church."
+We recall perfectly, that on saying these words, she made a deep inclination towards Us, who at the time were not even a cleric.
+In that moment We received a strong impulse, and, knees to the ground, We piously kissed the feet of that holy Carmelite.”